Guide

 Write ten to twenty affirmations that cover different angles of your goal.
 If you are working on study focus, some affirmations might address procrastination, others might address retention, others might address enjoyment of the material.
 Covering multiple angles gives the subliminal a wider surface area to work with.

 You have two options: record the affirmations in your own voice, or use text-to-speech to generate the audio.
 Your own voice is more effective.
-The self-reference effect in cognitive psychology shows that your brain encodes self-relevant information more deeply.
-When you hear yourself saying "I handle pressure well," the statement carries weight that a synthetic voice cannot replicate.
+The self-reference effect in cognitive psychology (Rogers, Kuiper, and Kirker, 1977) shows that your brain encodes self-relevant information more deeply.
+When you hear yourself saying "I handle pressure well,"the statement carries weight that a synthetic voice cannot replicate.

 Recording feels strange at first.
 Saying positive things about yourself into your phone, alone in your room, goes against every instinct the inner critic has built.
 That discomfort is informative.
 It tells you which affirmations need the most repetition.

 If recording your own voice is too much right now, text-to-speech works.
 Start there.
 The affirmations still function through subliminal delivery.
-You can always re-record in your own voice later.
+You can always re-record later.
+The own-voice subliminals guide explains why the switch matters and how to do it without overthinking the recording process.

 The affirmation audio needs to sit just below conscious hearing.
 You should be aware that something is playing but unable to make out specific words.
 The background sound is what you consciously hear: rain, ambient music, lo-fi beats, ocean waves.
 The affirmations operate underneath.